abcdec/MinFFS/README.md

 ### Installation Step 4.
 Install Unicode NSIS (Optional)

-Installing Unicode NSIS is relatively strait forward.
+Installing Unicode NSIS is relatively straight forward.
 Just install from normal installer, and place distribution to default location ("C:\Program Files (x86)\NSIS\Unicode" as of version 2.46.5).
 Unicode NSIS can be downlaoded from http://www.scratchpaper.com/.

 ### Installation Step 5.
+Install Microsoft HTML Help Workshop (Optional)

+HTML Help Workshop is used to generate Windows help file from HTML sources.
+Installing Microsoft HTML Help Workshop is relatively straight forward.
+Just install from normal installer, and place distribution to default location ("C:\Program Files (x86)\HTML Help Workshop" as of version 4.74.8702).
+HTML Help Workshop can be downloaded from https://www.microsoft.com/en-us/download/details.aspx?id=21138 and the file to download is htmlhelp.exe.

+### Installation Step 6.
 Install AutoIt (Optional)

 AutoIt is used to run pre-created test scripts and generates test results.
-Installing AutoIt is relatively strait forward.
+Installing AutoIt is relatively straight forward.
 Just install from normal installer, and place distribution to default location ("C:\Program Files (x86)\AutoIt\" as of version v3.3.14.2).
 AutoIt can be downlaoded from https://www.autoitscript.com/site/.

-### Installation Step 6.
-Install Doxygen (Optional)
+### Installation Step 7.
+Install Doxygen & GraphViz (Optional)

-Doxygen is used to generate documentation for MinFFS.
-Installing Doxygent is relatively strait forward.
+Doxygen is used to generate Source Code documentation for MinFFS.
+Doxygen then utilizes GraphViz tools to generate diagrams.
+An HTML report and Windows HTML Help (chm) files will be generated.

+Installing Doxygen is relatively straight forward.
 Just install from normal installer, and place distribution to default location ("C:\Program Files\doxygen" as of version 1.18.10).
-AutoIt can be downlaoded from http://www.doxygen.org/ (Download Windows Installer version like doxygen-1.8.10-setup.exe, and run to install.)
+Doxygen can be downlaoded from http://www.doxygen.org/ (Download Windows Installer version like doxygen-1.8.10-setup.exe.)

+Installing GraphViz is relatively straight forward.
+Just install from normal installer, and place distribution to default location ("C:\Program Files\doxygen" as of version 1.18.10).
+GraphViz can be downlaoded from http://www.graphviz.org/Download_windows.php (Download Windows Installer version like graphviz-2.38.msi.)

 ### Build MinFFS